-3. Pearson v.
+- 3. Pearson v.
 Fillingim.
 In Pearson v.
 Fillingim, 332 S.W.3d 361 (Tex.
 2011), the Supreme Court considered a post-divorce suit to divide mineral interests that had been conveyed to the husband by his parents during marriage, but which were not mentioned in the divorce decree.
-The court in the post-divorce law suit received into evidence four mineral deeds and the testimony of the ex-spouses, then found that the ex-husband's parents had transferred the mineral interests to the mineral interests to be separate property and the court of appeals affirmed.
+The court in the post-divorce law suit received into evidence four mineral deeds and the testimony of the ex-spouses, then found that the ex-husband's parents had transferred the mineral interests to the ex-husband as a gift.
+The trial court found the mineral interests to be separate property and the court of appeals affirmed.
 Id. at 362.
-The Supreme

-Court reversed, saying that the husband had not appeared at the trial of the original divorce, and thus offered no evidence that the mineral interests were his separate property.
-The community presumption thus prevailed, and the mineral interests were deemed to be community property, regardless of what proof was offered in the post-divorce proceeding.

-Е. OVERDRAFTS.
-One must be careful. in considering overdrafts in checking accounts, whether the overdraft exists just in the check register or exists on the bank statement.
+The Supreme Court reversed, saying that the husband had not appeared at the trial of the original divorce, and thus offered no evidence that the mineral interests were his separate property.
+The community presumption thus prevailed, and the mineral interests were deemed to be community property, regardless of what proof was offered in the post-divorce proceeding. - G. OVERDRAFTS.
+One must be careful, in considering overdrafts in checking accounts, whether the overdraft exists just in the check register or exists on the bank statement.
 The former is not really an overdraft.
-Phantom overdrafts can also be created when checks and deposits hit the bank on the same day, and it is assumed for tracing purposes that withdrawals are credited before deposits.
+Phantom overdrafts can also be created when checks and deposits clear the bank on the same day, and it is assumed for tracing purposes that withdrawals are credited before deposits.
 There is no Texas appellate case telling us how to treat overdrafts in a line-item-tracing effort.
 Logic and general principles suggest that an overdraft is a loan, which would presumptively be community credit.
 One can imagine, however, someone making a deposit in an account and writing checks in reliance on the deposit, but a check clears before the deposit clears.
 The community credit rule would seem not to apply there.
 One can imagine matching transactions in which an overdraft check is written with the express intent to cover the overdraft with a transfer of separate property funds from another account or with a separate property deposit to be made afterwards.

-F. LINES-OF-CREDIT.
+Another way to get to the same place is "backward tracing" discussed in Section IX.A. - H. LINES-OF-CREDIT.
 It can occur that a person will marry with a line-of-credit in place.
 Obviously that credit obligation cannot be community credit, because there was no community estate at the time of the extension of credit.
 If the transaction were a promissory note, signed before marriage, but which is funded during marriage, the credit and the borrowed funds would seem to be separate property, under the inception of title doctrine.

 A line-of-credit existing at the time of marriage is likewise established by papers signed before marriage.
 Remember also that both the premarital and the post-marital debt can be collected out of the borrowing spouse's sole management community property and joint management community property.
-If a spouse draws on the lineof-credit during marriage, is the credit drawn during marriage separate or community credit?
+If a spouse draws on the line-of-credit during marriage, is the credit drawn during marriage separate or community credit?
 This question, which is not directly answered by case law, could affect the character of investments purchased using that line-of-credit.

-G. MARGIN ACCOUNTS.
-Margin account credit presents a legal issue similar to the line-ofcredit, when the margin account agreement was signed prior to marriage.
+I. MARGIN ACCOUNTS.
+Margin account credit presents a legal issue similar to the line-of-credit, when the margin account agreement was signed prior to marriage.
 Does the borrowing on margin during marriage somehow relate back to the premarital execution of the margin account agreement, or are sums borrowed during marriage, on a pre-marital line-of-credit, community funds arising from community credit?